-Amazon, which began as an online bookseller, is now the most feared competitor in e-commerce and cloud computing across all categories.
-It is not only the fastest-growing e-commerce retailer but has also become an enabler for many retailers looking to expand distribution into online channels.
+Amazon, which began as an online bookseller, is widely viewed as the most feared competitor in e-commerce and cloud computing across all categories.
+It is not only among the fastest-growing e-commerce retailers but has also become an enabler for many retailers looking to expand distribution into online channels.
 Amazon's technology and cost advantage in next-day shipping are reshaping what is today known as omnichannel retailing, the convergence of brick-and-mortar retail with e-commerce.

-Nvidia has become the most significant company shaping technology since the internet became widely used by the public.
+Nvidia is widely regarded as one of the most significant companies shaping technology since the internet became widely used by the public.
 Nvidia's innovation in GPUs has pushed aside former Bulldogs like Intel.
 Nvidia's head start in a new era of supercomputing is immense, and demand for its chipsets and associated software exceeds supply.